Menghai Laochatou 2014

 shape: loose leaf

-Made with maocha from Menghai in 2014, this shou pu-erh brews dark orange liquor, infused with dates and honey taste.
-Compared to our other shou pu-erh from 2008, this tea will age and achieve its full potential with some more time.
+Crafted with maocha from Menghai in 2014, this shou pu-er brews a captivating dark orange liquor infused with the delightful essence of dates and honey.
+In comparison to our other shou pu-er from 2008, this tea is still on its journey to maturity, promising a unique and evolving flavor profile.

 Puzzled on any unfamiliar terms?
 Look them up: